A year later, Glenelg High seeks to learn from hate crime incident and spread awareness about inclusivity

 He began a book study with 34 staff volunteers, where the group read “Waking Up White” by Debby Irving and had very “robust” conversations during the weekly sessions, Burton said.

-A point of the book study was to make sure Burton’s staff understood what their non-white students could be feeling in the classroom “and if we make them feel unintentionally ostrichsized.”
+A point of the book study was to make sure Burton’s staff understood what their non-white students could be feeling in the classroom “and if we make them feel unintentionally ostracized.”

 Burton saw a need to connect with all the feeder schools and begin implementing common objectives around belonging.
 They also began making an effort to attend each other’s events and all principals are invited to the May 30 graduation this year.